The Replacements (band): Breakup (1991–2011)

 Steve Foley was recruited as Mars's replacement in 1990, and the band toured with Elvis Costello in June 1991, the final show being at Madison Square Garden.
-The band then embarked on a long farewell tour, which lasted into the summer of 1991.
+The band embarked on a long farewell tour which lasted into the summer of 1991.
 On July 4, 1991, the band played their last show for 22 years, with the Chicago power-pop trio Material Issue at Taste of Chicago in Grant Park, referred to by fans as "It Ain't Over 'Til the Fat Roadie Plays", because each member disappeared during the set, their respective roadies taking their places.
 This show was broadcast live by the Chicago radio station WXRT.
 Several bootlegs are available on the Internet.

-Bob Stinson, after leaving the Replacements in 1986, played in local Minneapolis bands such as Static Taxi and the Bleeding Hearts.
+After leaving the Replacements in 1986, Bob Stinson played in local Minneapolis bands such as Static Taxi and the Bleeding Hearts.
 After several years of drug and alcohol abuse, he died in 1995, at the age of 35.
 Tommy Stinson quickly followed his time in the Replacements with the short-lived bands Bash & Pop and Perfect.
 He was the bass guitarist for Guns N' Roses beginning in 1998, replacing Duff McKagan from the band's "classic lineup" until leaving the band in 2016.
 In 2004, he released a solo CD, Village Gorilla Head, followed in 2011 by One Man Mutiny.

 Westerberg is a successful singer-songwriter signed to Vagrant Records and, under his alias Grandpaboy, to Fat Possum Records.
 His album Folker was released in September 2004, marking a return to the melodic low-fi of the Replacements.
 Dunlap kept a low national profile but remained active in the Twin Cities music scene until suffering a massive stroke in 2012, which left him without the ability to move or eat.
+He died in 2024.
 Mars primarily works as a visual artist.